1st Responder Conferences presents a two day mental health and wellness seminar for all first responders.

 If you are from out of town and will be needing a hotel, we have reserved a group block at the SpringHill Suites Mariott.
 Room rates are $94 plus tax.
 Please make your reservations as soon as possible as the hotel is filling up quickly.
 If you would like to book directly with the SpringHill Suites Boise, please call 208.939.8266 and give the desk agent the group code FRIG when making the reservation.
 Using the link you can only book days rooms are authorized, which is September 15, 16 & 17 so you need to click on those specific dates.
 If you would like to stay extra days, you need to call the hotel to make the reservation.
 To get the group rate, reservations must be made by the cutoff date of August 16, 2019.
 For more information about the hotel visit https://www.marriott.com/hotels/travel/boish-springhill-suites-boise/

 1st Responder Conferences would not be able to organize our conferences without the help from other organizations.
-If your organization would like to help support our first responders and their families by being a sponsor, please contact us for more information.
+If your organization would like to help support our first responders and their families by being a sponsor, please click on the button below.

 Please download the flyer and share or post it in your organizations office.
 We all can benefit from mental health and wellness training.
 If we work together to spread the word, we will break the stigma, help others and save lives!